-So while organizations are participatory, they seldom reach the highest level of community participation, which Contreras defines as "participants initiate task and bring to organization."
+So while organizations are participatory, they seldom reach the highest level of community participation, which Contreras defines as "participants initiate a task and bring to the organization."

 Contreras's findings illustrated that the level of participation varied based on the actions undertaken by the organization.